vertex-lab/crawler/docs/redis_design.md

 | 10k        | 30ms                 | 30ms         |
 | 100k       | 240ms                | 120ms        |

-For small batches, the strings are faster, however for big batches the single hash approach is faster.
+For small batches, the strings are faster, however for big batches the single hash approach is faster, and it's non-blocking.

 ---